When researching income protection, customers often ask me this question:

 If you receive income protection payments for 1 year or more and return to work, New Ireland will pay you

-New Ireland provide access to professional support to help you return to work.
+New Ireland provides access to professional support to help you return to work.

-New Ireland work closely with you to help you continue to carry out normal everyday activities, and ultimately return to work.
+New Ireland works closely with you to help you continue to carry out normal everyday activities, and ultimately return to work.

-Other supports that may be available include counselling, physiotherapy and re-training all of which are designed to help you back on your feet and working again.
+Other supports that may be available include counselling, physiotherapy and re-training all of which are designed to help you back on your feet and work again.

 The LifeCare range of services come as standard on income protection plans and offers you the following, at zero extra cost: